Imagine this… You have just brought yourself a beautiful new leather couch that you had to save up for a while to be able to afford.

 If you are worried about using chemical products, you can make DIY cat deterrent sprays.
 My favorite is a homemade rosemary spray.
 Fill a spray bottle three-quarters of the way with water and add a few drops of washing-up liquid and ten drops of rosemary essential oil.
 Put the lid on and shake, then spray on your leather couch.

 4. Clean Your Couch

-Each time a cat scratches, they deposit pheromones which marks their territory.
-As a cat’s sense of smell is so powerful, they may also be returning to scratch the same spot on your couch as they can smell themselves on the furniture.
-They will then assume that this sofa is theirs to scratch as they think it is their territory.
+Each time a cat scratches, they deposit pheromones on its surface.
+These pheromones mark your couch as their territory.
+As a cat’s sense of smell is so powerful, they may also return to scratch the same spot on your couch as they can smell themselves on the furniture.
+They will then assume that this sofa is theirs to scratch!

-If this is why your cat is scratching your leather sofa, you will need to remove their scent by cleaning your couch daily.
-This may seem like hard work to start with, but it is important to stay on top of it.
-Otherwise, your cat’s scent could make it deep into the leather, making it hard to break their scratching habit.
+If this is the reason for your cat’s scratching, you need to remove their scent by cleaning your couch daily.
+This may seem like hard work but staying on top of cleaning is essential.
+Otherwise, your cat’s scent could make it deep into the leather, making it hard to break their bad habit.

 Any leather cleaner can be used to remove your cat’s scent from your couch.
-If you can, try using a citrus-scented cleaning product as this will hit two birds with one stone, removing their cat odor while adding a repellent citrus scent.
+If you can, try using a citrus-scented cleaning product, as this will hit two birds with one stone; it removes their cat odor while adding a repellent citrus scent.